-Monitoring, regulatory reporting, filling data gaps, and maintaining the DMS accounts for roughly half the cost estimate.
-The remaining costs cover activities associated with supporting SMGWA governance and management.
+Monitoring, regulatory reporting, filling data gaps, and maintaining the DMS accounts for roughly half the budget.
+The remaining budget covers activities associated with supporting SMGWA governance and management.

-The GSP implementation cost estimate does not include the cost of evaluating, planning, designing, and constructing a project(s) to achieve groundwater sustainability.
-As discussed in Sections 4 and 5, cooperating agencies will cover their respective costs of these activities because the SMGWA will not serve as the lead agency for implementing projects and management actions.
+The GSP implementation budget does not include the cost of evaluating, planning, designing, and constructing a project(s) to achieve groundwater sustainability.
+As discussed in Sections 4 and 5, individual member and cooperating agencies will cover their respective costs of these activities because the SMGWA will not serve as the lead agency for implementing projects and management actions.
 Project costs may be shared between multiple agencies if the project provides greater water supply reliability and resiliency benefit to multiple agencies.
 Regional collaboration to achieve both basin sustainability and increase regional water supply reliability and resiliency is encouraged by the SMGWA.

-Costs associated with implementing new projects infrastructure may would be funded through a combination of increased operating revenue and outside funding sources.
+Costs associated with new project infrastructure may be funded through a combination of increased operating revenue and outside funding sources.
 Potential outside funding sources could include IRWM Grant Programs, Sustainable Groundwater Management Grant Program, State Revolving Fund low interest loans, USDA grants and/or low interest loans, or USBR Drought Resiliency and/or Title XVI Recycled Water.
-For majority of projects included in the GSP, securing outside funding to supplement local revenue streams will be critical.
-Considering the size of the population and scale of the projects required to achieve sustainability, it is important to ensure financial feasibility and long-term affordability for beneficial users.